 I was making this for my sister and she wanted the Kentucky design on it.
 I am not quite as proud of my Kentucky roots as she is, so I did without it…

-But for hers, we took some adhesive stencil and stuck it on the wood then stained around it.
-It works best when the stencil sticks to the wood or else the stain will “seep” under the stencil and you won’t have sharp lines.
+For the stencil, it works best if it sticks to the wood or else the stain will “seep” under the stencil and you won’t have sharp lines.

-You could probably use vinyl for this, but we used some rubber backed adhesive.
+You could use vinyl for this, but we used some rubber backed adhesive stencil.
 My dad makes tombstones (I know…pretty interesting), so he cut us a Kentucky stencil from the adhesive he uses when he sandblasts because neither of us have a vinyl cutter.

-We stuck it on the center of the round and stained around it, then peeled it back off.
+We stuck the template on the center of the round and stained around it, then peeled it back off.
 Perfect.